Developmental toxicity: Maternal irradiation and congenital malformations

-Congenital rubella syndrome (CRS)
+Congenital rubella syndrome

 Rubella was the first recognized human epidemic of malformations.
 Following a widespread epidemic of rubella infection in 1940, Norman Gregg, an Australian ophthalmologist, reported in 1941 the occurrence of congenital cataracts among 78 infants born following maternal rubella infection in early pregnancy.
 This indicated that the virus had to cross the placental barrier to reach the fetus and cause malformations.
 The time of exposure to the virus also had a direct impact on the incidence of congenital malformations with exposure during week 4, 5–8 and 9–12 weeks of pregnancy caused 61%, 26% and 8% of congenital malformations.
-This was the first published recognition of congenital rubella syndrome (CRS).
+This was the first published recognition of congenital rubella syndrome.
 The progeny had congenital eye, heart and ear defects as well as intellectual disability.

 Thalidomide Tragedy (1950)

-Thalidomide was extensively used for the treatment of nausea in pregnant women in the late 1950s and early 1960s until it became apparent in the 1960s that it resulted in severe birth defects.
-Fetus that were exposed to thalidomide while in the womb experienced limb malformation by which the limb were not developed or appeared as stumps.
+Thalidomide was used as treatment for cancers, leprosy and HIV, however, the drug was extensively used for the treatment of nausea in pregnant women in the late 1950s and early 1960s until it became apparent in the 1960s that it resulted in severe birth defects.
+Fetus that were exposed to thalidomide while in the womb experienced limb malformation by which the limb was not developed or appeared as stumps.
 Other effects also seen with thalidomide exposure included deformed eyes and hearts, deformed alimentary and urinary tracts, blindness and deafness.
 The thalidomide tragedy marked a turning point in toxicity testing, as it prompted United States and international regulatory agencies to develop systematic toxicity testing protocol.
 The effects of thalidomide led to important discoveries in the biochemical pathways of limb development.
+Many thalidomide victims and their families are still seeking justice for the struggles that they had to endure.
+The most notable way that survivors are fighting for justice is by forming Thalidomide survivor societies.
+These societies provide a safe space for Thalidomide survivors to freely share their stories and rally together to fight for social change as well as enforce strict laws on drug testing and control.
+The most notable society in the United States is the US Thalidomide Survivors Society.
+This society focuses on the survivors within the United States, while also promoting other international societies.